 HOW DO I FIND OUT MORE?

-Speak to Fr Dillon or any of the Cell contact persons listed below.
+Speak to Fr Owens or any of the Cell contact persons listed below.
 Alternatively, you can also e-mail this website.
 We will answer any queries you may have and help you find a meeting to visit.
 We look forward to seeing you at one of our cell meetings in the near future.

 PARISH CELLS STEERING GROUP: